- Chart

 Strengths

-- Focus on a high-growth sector (energy transition)
+- Focus on the high-growth energy transition sector.

 Weaknesses